wduquette/advent/README.md

 Also, see docs/journal.txt.

+*   Consider how to implement containers, e.g., desks, chests of drawers.
+*   Consider how to implement NPCs/Monsters.
+*   Reconsider crate module layout, given "pub" rule:
+    *   A submodule can see everything in its parent modules, but only "pub" things from any other module.
 *   A room description should include exits, but those should appear after any scenery descriptions.
 *   Support multiple commands on a command line.